barjin/master-thesis/examples/sqlite-normalize-ext/README.md

 gcc -g -I/usr/include/glib-2.0 -I/usr/lib/x86_64-linux-gnu/glib-2.0/include -fPIC -shared ./norm.c -o norm.so -lglib-2.0
 ```

-The extension requires glib `>2.14` because of the regex support.
+The extension requires glib `>=2.14` because of the regex support.

+The above command produces a shared object file `norm.so` that can be loaded into SQLite.